stevenvo/dwc2-klipper/README.md

 ```
 Each of that section is used for creating a docker container for each of your printer.

-Go ahead to update the

-- service name (dwc2-klipper-cr10s) to your own definition
+- service name (dwc2-klipper-cr10s): any name you like
+- `container_name`: any printer name you like
+- `volumes`
-- the `container_name` to your own definition
+	- path before `:`: the folder containing the `printer.cfg` file on your host.
-- For `volumes`, change the path before `:` to where the corresponding foldet containing the `printer.cfg` file on your host (Raspberry Pi) locates.
+	- path after `:`: the folder containing `printer.cfg` file on your container.

 ## Spin up the container